Kuon-dev/ffwd-front-end/src/data/courses/vue-v-model.md

 In this example, the `v-model="customValue"` directive binds the `customValue` data property to the custom input component.
 The `customValue` property will be synchronized with the `value` prop and `input` events of the custom component, enabling two-way data binding.

-## Modifiers

-The `v-model` directive also supports modifiers to enable additional features or transformations.
-Some common modifiers include `.lazy`, `.number`, and `.trim`.
-Here's a brief overview:

-- `.lazy`: